mh-godot/godot-next/README.md

     1. the new directory with an UpperCamelCase name.
     2. the script-related file(s) with an UpperCamelCase name (with contributor credits).
     3. the .png file with a icon\_prefixed\_snake\_case name.
-    4. the modified `godot_next_plugin.gd` file to add and remove your node from the editor (commented out in 2.1).
+    4. the modified `godot_next_plugin.gd` file to add and remove your node from the editor.
     5. the modified README.md file to add your node to the description of the repository's content.
 (GDNative scripts should specify what platforms have been made available)

 10. Submit a pull request to the original repository